 The Indian government's ambitious programme of regulatory reforms, aimed at making the country an attractive option for international investors, is clearly bearing fruit.
 In the World Bank's 2020 "Ease of Doing Business" report, India rose to the 63rd position out of 190 countries, marking a significant improvement from its 134th place in 2013.
-In this compendium, we highlight opportunities for foreign investors and discuss some of challenges India faces today.
+In this compendium, we highlight business opportunities and discuss some of challenges India faces today.